-13. Accreditation Panel and Accreditation Board
+15. Accreditation Panel and Accreditation Board

-Accreditation Panel (AP)
+Accreditation Panel

-- a) The Accreditation Panel is a "pool" of suitably qualified and approved registered professionals and academics from whom members of an Accreditation Board are drawn for each accreditation visit. - b) The Accreditation Panel is constituted through a general public call to the architectural profession and the public, in line with the principles of fairness and transparency as envisaged in the Constitution, calling for suitably qualified professionals (registered professionals / academics) to apply to serve as members of the Validation Panel.
+a) The Accreditation Panel is a "pool" of suitably qualified and approved registered professionals and academics from whom members of the Accreditation Board are drawn from for each accreditation visit.

-- c) The Members of the AP must be registered professionals in good standing with SACAP.
-The VP must be representative in respect of gender, race, age, professional registration category, academic experience and practice experience.
-In addition, the VP shall include members with experience in transformation, academic development, student representatives and those with continental and international affiliations. - d) The AP selection process must be transparent so as to facilitate the nomination of suitably qualified members based on their experience while demonstrating capability as experts in the judgement of educational achievement in architecture.
+- b) The Accreditation Panel is constituted through a general public call to the architectural profession, educational institutions and the public, calling for suitably qualified professionals (registered professionals / academics) to apply to serve as members of the Accreditation Panel. - c) The Members of the Accreditation Panel must be registered professionals in good standing with SACAP.
+The Accreditation Panel must be representative in respect of gender, race, age, professional registration category, academic experience and practice experience.
+In addition, the Accreditation Panel shall include members with experience in transformation, academic development, student representatives and those with continental and international affiliations. - d) The Accreditation Panel selection process must be transparent so as to facilitate the nomination of suitably qualified members based on their experience while demonstrating capability as experts in the judgement of educational achievement in architecture.

-Accreditation Board (AB) members
+Accreditation Board members

-- e) The accreditation visit is conducted by a team of registered professionals and academics drawn from the SACAP's AP.
-(Refer to Appendix B for detailed information on the processes and procedures of the AP and the AB). - f) Members of the AP and the AB shall at all times maintain professionalism, act independently, with impartiality and without biasness when accrediting a learning institution. - g) Each member of the AP and AB is required to declare any conflict of interest and recuse itself from the accreditation process should the declared conflict necessitate for such. - h) The AB shall be supported by observers who are nominated by the Council. - i) The AB shall include one Council member who is delegated by the Council to participate in the accreditation process.
+- e) The accreditation visit is conducted a team of registered professionals and academics drawn from the SACAP's Accreditation Panel.
+(Refer to Appendix B for detailed information on the processes and procedures of the Accreditation Panel and the Accreditation Board). - f) The Accreditation Board may be supported by observers. - g) The Accreditation Board shall include one Council member who is delegated by the Council to participate in the accreditation process.
+The majority of the Accreditation Board members must be independent non-Council members.

-Scope of the work of the AB
+Scope of the work of the Accreditation Board

-- j) The AB conducts accreditation visits for: - new or continued accreditation; - to assess the ALS after conditional accreditation or withdrawal of accreditation. - For annual reviews - k) The AB reviews the evidence provided by the ALS to evaluate students' knowledge and skills against the SACAP competencies (Appendix A) in line with the transformation of the architectural profession plan. - The AB shall focus on the evidence presented and not specifically on the process of teaching and learning.
-The latter does, however, provide an important context against which the evidence is viewed. - m) The AB must assess coursework and outcomes in terms of structure, credits, content, teaching and learning, practical and intellectual ability.
+- h) The Accreditation Board conducts accreditation visits for: - new or continued accreditation; - to assess the ALS after conditional accreditation or withdrawal of accreditation. - For annual reviews. - i) The Accreditation Board reviews the evidence provided by the ALS to evaluate students' knowledge and skills against the SACAP competencies (Appendix A) in line with the transformation of the architectural profession plan. - j) The Accreditation Board shall focus on the evidence presented and not specifically on the process of teaching and learning.
+The latter does, however, provide an important context against which the evidence is viewed. - k) The Accreditation Board must assess coursework and outcomes in terms of structure, credits, content, teaching and learning, practical and intellectual ability.

-- n) The AB shall respect the prerogative of an ALS to formulate the teaching and learning design, policies and procedures.
-A AB's role is not to instruct the ALS how to conduct its academic business but scrutinise architectural programmes to ensure compliance with the Higher Education Qualifications Sub-framework (HEQSF) requirements and SACAP Competencies.
-(Guidance and breakdown of tasks are included in Appendix B). - o) The roles and responsibilities of each member of a VB are explained in detail in Appendix B.
+- The Accreditation Board shall respect the prerogative of an ALS to formulate the teaching and learning design, policies and procedures.
+Accreditation Board's role is not to instruct the ALS how to conduct its academic business but scrutinise architectural programmes to ensure compliance with SACAP Competencies.
+(Guidance and breakdown of tasks are included in Appendix B). - m) The roles and responsibilities of each member of an Accreditation Board are explained in detail in Appendix B.